 In addition, the hidden fastening clip allows unlimited expansion and contraction, making this style ideal for hurricane zones and coastal areas.

-4. Pre-Formed Panels – Pre-formed panels are made in a standard dimension and come from hardware stores.
-The panels are then brought onto the site and cut down to the style, slope, and dimensions of your roof.
+4. Pre-Formed Panels – Pre-formed panels are made in a standard dimension and come straight from hardware stores.
+The panels are brought onto the site and cut down to the style, slope, and dimensions of your roof.

-Some homeowners may attempt to use pre-formed panels on their own but this often leads to unfinished edges and a tough installation process.
+Some homeowners may attempt to use pre-formed panels on their own but this often leads to unfinished edges and a tough installation roofing process.

 5. Granular-Coated Panels – Granular-coated panels provide all the benefits of metal roofing but mimic the look of asphalt shingles.
 Embedded with stone granules on the surface of the panel, they have a textured look to the surface.